stephenplusplus/gcloud-common/contributing/readme.md

 Thank you for your interest in contributing to [gcloud](https://github.com/GoogleCloudPlatform).
 The APIs of the [Google Cloud Platform](https://cloud.google.com/) constitute a huge offering that continues to expand at a rapid pace.
 Because there is so much work to do to make the gcloud libraries the best-ever way to access these APIs, we desperately need your help.
 Your contributions are more than just welcome, they are essential.

 Therefore, out of respect for your time and effort, we are trying hard to make contributing to gcloud a safe, efficient, and well-defined process.
-If you encounter any difficulty during the process, do not hesitate to [get in touch](#getting-help).
-We need you to succeed, and will do all that we can to get you there.
+If you encounter any difficulty during the process, do not hesitate to [get in touch](/troubleshooting/readme.md).

 ## Signing the Contributor License Agreement (CLA)